 All TMs within one group have the same GMBR.
 The differing values for each TM are modelled as parameters into the GMBR design.
 Afterwards, those parameter values are entered into TM-specific parameter value lists (PVLs).

 From a GMBR together with a PVL, a parameterized GMBR (PMBR) can be generated, that will produce one specific TM.
-For a number of TMs within one group: GMBR + PVLn = PMBRn
+For a number of n TMs within one group: GMBR + PVLn = PMBRn

 Great care must be taken if any incoming material or target material of an MBR are handled by the ERP.
 The same spelling of material IDs in both systems and the same order in lists handled by both systems are mandatory and a frequent source of initial malfunctions.